laminas/tutorials/doc/book/db-adapter.md

 }
 ```

-### Using the AdapterAbstractServiceFactory as a factory
+### Using the AdapterAbstractServiceFactory as a Factory

 Depending on what application container you use, abstract factories may not be
 available.
 Alternately, you may want to reduce lookup time when retrieving an